 2. Downy Woodpecker

-The downy woodpecker is a medium-sized woodpeckers in Minnesota with a black cap, white cheeks, and orange irises.
+The downy woodpecker is a medium-sized woodpecker in Minnesota with a black cap, white cheeks, and orange irises.
 It has red lips and bill tips.

-The outer feathers of the bird are slightly serrated, while the rest of its plumage is plain grayish brown in color with some white spots on its wings or tail feathers.
+The outer feathers of the bird are slightly serrated, while the rest of its plumage is plain grayish brown with some white spots on its wings or tail feathers.

-The downy’s habitat includes forests, parks, and suburbs, where it makes its nest in trees such as basswood or maple trees during early springtime (April-May) when females lay four to six eggs at a time; incubation lasts 11-14 days before chicks hatch out into fledglings which can fly within one week after hatching!
+The downy’s habitat includes forests, parks, and suburbs, where it makes its nest in trees such as basswood or maple trees during early springtime (April) when females lay four to six eggs at a time; incubation lasts 11 to 14 days before chicks hatch out into fledglings which can fly within one week after hatching!

 3. Gila Woodpecker